 Sally Nash is Director of the Midlands Centre for Youth Ministry at St John’s College Nottingham, a self-supporting Curate at Hodge Hill Church in Birmingham and a volunteer at Birmingham Children’s Hospital.
 She is a Companion of the Northumbria Community, a Trustee of Frontier Youth Trust and Quinton Youth for Christ.

-Paul is Senior Chaplain at Birmingham Children’s Hospital and a Tutor at the Midlands Centre for Youth Ministry.
-Paul is co-founder or the Paediatric Chaplaincy Network and Convenor of the Grove Youth Series.
+Paul is the Chaplaincy manager and Spiritual Care Lead at Birmingham Women’s and Children’s Hospital and a Tutor at the Midlands Centre for Youth Ministry.
+Paul is co-founder or the Paediatric Chaplaincy Network, Cente for Paediatric Spiritual Care and Convenor of the Grove Youth Series.

 If you would like to contact us our email address is email@example.com and we welcome comments and debate on what we are posting.
-We post at least twice a week, on the weekend on the theme of Honest Christianity, one of Paul’s passions and usually written by him and on Wednesday in a series we are calling Wondering Wednesdays where we (mainly Sally) are writing about various things that have inspired us.
+We post three times a week, on the weekend on the theme of Honest Christianity, one of Paul’s passions and usually written by him and on Wednesday in a series we are calling Wondering Wednesdays where we (mainly Sally) are writing about various things that have inspired us.

 We need to add the usual health warning that any views on this website are our own and don’t necessarily represent those of our employers or other organizations we represent!